libp2p/docs/content/concepts/peer-routing.md

 ![1-hop](1-hop.png)

-Peer `100` doesn't have Alice's key.
-But they have key of node `110` from their subtree which locates Alice better!
-And we are doing second hop:
+Peer `100` doesn't have Alice's address, so they reroute and ask the peer located at the node with the prefix `110` from their subtree.

 ![2-hop](2-hop.png)

-Peer `110` also doesn't have Alice's key, but they again locate Alice better and send request to node with prefix `1111`.
+In this example, peer `110` also doesn't have Alice's address, so they send request to another node, with the prefix `1111`.

 ![3-hop](3-hop.png)